Add beauty to your space with these pretty DIY Garden Walkway Ideas and turn your yard into a more inviting and functional space!

 27. Leaf Walkway

-Use maple leaves as molds and cover it with concrete mix and allow it to dry.
+Use maple leaves as molds and cover them with concrete mix and allow them to dry.
 Spray paint the concrete shapes and lay them down in a definite position to install this unique pathway.

 28. Modern Pathway

 This pathway is sand and gravel laid down on the ground to the desired level and edged with spray-painted glass bottles.

 29. Stone and Gravel Walkway

 Lay down a layer of sand, gravel, and stones in place.
 A simple yet effective DIY to solve the problem of wet and slippery ground.

 Use recycled wooden pallets to lay down a path in your yard and protect it with a clear coat ceiling.
 Watch the video for more details.